ibm-cloud-docs/hybrid-hpc-cloud-pool/hybrid-hpc-cloud-pool.md

 {: toc-compliance="ISOIEC27001"}
 {: toc-version="1.0"}

-An organisation with an existing HPC on-premises facility may decide to augment this with cloud-based resources.
+An organization with an existing HPC on-premises facility might decide to augment this with cloud-based resources.
 This reference architecture summarizes the best practices for deploying a Hybrid HPC environment connecting an on-premises HPC environment to a persistent pool of HPC compute on IBM Cloud.

 ![Hybrid HPC high level architcture](./hybrid-hpc-cloud-pool-hla.drawio.svg "Hybrid HPC high level architcture"){: caption="Figure 1.
 High level Hybrid HPC architecture" caption-side="bottom"}